 Once Scouts reach the rank of First Class, their climb to Eagle begins in earnest.
 Our Eagle Quest area is there to help them on their way by providing them guidance toward their Eagle rank as well as earning Citizenship in the Nation, Citizenship in the World, Citizenship in the Community, Personal Fitness and the Communications Merit Badges.

 For artistic and relaxation pursuits, Scouts may spend their time in the Handicraft area to learn skills such as Art, Basketry, Wood Carving and Leatherwork merit badges.

 Provisional Scouts – Some Scouts cannot attend with their unit due to scheduling conflicts or wish to remain for an extra week.
 Any Scout can attend camp individually by being included with another troop.
 Coordination for this must be made through the Council Office prior to paying fees.
 There is no specific week for this attendance.
 The fee for a provisional Scout is $350.00.

 Summer Camp Refund Policy

-All fees are refundable/transferable with-in the current reservation until May 6th payment deadline of the year your unit attends camp.
+All fees are refundable/transferable with-in the current reservation until the April 20th payment deadline of the year your unit attends camp.

 -Illness of the Scout prevents his attendance at camp